na-stewart/GrooveBot/README.md

 ## About The Project

 GrooveBot is a bot specially coded for the r/Animusic Discord server.
-This bot was created as an easy way to reference Wayne Lytles work and understand abbreviations that may be thrown around within the server.
+This bot was created as an easy way to reference Wayne Lytles work and understand abbreviations that may be used within the server.
 There are also moderation and security features such as verification, suspending and striking users, and join/leave messages.

 Use .help for user commands and .modhelp for moderator commands.